smford/eeh-esp32-rfid/README.md

 - add current transformer/detector device to monitor usage

 ## Things to do
+- Update current? details when in Override Mode to allow correct display of information on web admin
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
 - Make json output of boss's be a struct
 - Enable active checking of access, regularly poll and check whether card still has access
 - Make defining of serverURL and its handling less gross, and add output to fullstatus
 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
-- Display username on main web admin
 - Log off a user via the web admin
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Lockdown mode / Device disabled except for admin users